draftbit/application-asset-generator/README.md

 A tool to quickly generate mobile app assets.
 Supports [just about any format you can think of](http://www.graphicsmagick.org/formats.html).

+Library is located within `/lib`.
+Example usage within an API is located within `/api`, and also hosted at https://app-asset-generator-api.draftbit.com.

 ## Requirements

 * GraphicsMagick (`brew install graphicsmagick`, `port install GraphicsMagick`)